RanjanRavi2398/Dog-Breed-classification/README.md

+# Dog-Breed-classification-using-mobilenet

+  Dog Breed Classification is basic classification problem of deep learning .
+Here, I have used transfer learning concept for this competition.
+I have used tensorflow framework.
+I have used  Mobilenetv2 transfer learning algorithm for this dataset.
+I have got some decent accuracy.

-# Dog-Breed-classification-using-tensorflow
+  # Source of Dataset
-Dockship origanised competitons in the deeplearning.
-Partner company od dockship had origanised this competitions.
-I have secured 5th position out of more than 150 participants in this competitions.
-I have used deep learning framework tensorflow for this competitions.
+  This dataset is taken Dockship machine learning Competitons.
+Dataset contains 50000 images  of different breed of dogs.